Everything You Need to Know

 Use of DC charging should be minimized in order to help prolong battery life.
 The life expectancy of most EV batteries is about 70-80 percent of capacity after 10 years of normal use.
 It is theorized that frequent use of fast charging - more than once or twice per day - will cost you about 1 percent of capacity per year.
 Which basically means very frequent users of fast chargers can expect performance on the lower end of the normal range.

 Level 2 AC charging is recommended to keep the battery in optimal condition.
 Level 2 chargers are the most efficient home charging option and are also the most common to find at free charging stations around town.
 Providing 240v power, it takes 6 to 14 hours to fully charge an EV, or 4 to 8 hours for a PHEV.

-The capacity of an EV battery may decrease over time when the vehicle is stored in high temperatures and temporarily in low temperatures.
+The capacity of an EV battery may decrease over time when the vehicle is stored longterm in high temperatures.
+It will also decrease in low temperatures, even when left for a short period.
 If the vehicle will not be in use for an extended period of time, it’s recommended that you charge the battery once every three months to prevent it from fully discharging.
 If you can, store your EV inside away from extreme temperatures.